dmaynard/stero3d/README.md

 1. **Start close to the screen** (12-18 inches) for easier initial fusion
 2. **Relax your eyes** and look "through" the screen (like looking into the distance)
 3. **Focus on the red guide circles** at the top of each view
-4. **Let your eyes merge** the two images - you should see three cubes (left, right, and a floating 3D cube in the center)
+4. **Let your eyes merge** the two images - you should see three shapes (left, right, and a floating 3D shape in the center)
-5. **Focus on the center cube** - this is your 3D stereogram!
+5. **Focus on the center shape** - this is your 3D stereogram!
 6. **Once fused, slowly move back** to 2-3 feet to maintain the 3D effect

 **Tips for easier fusion:**